 Situating datasets and data visualizations for learners is a particular challenge, since the conventions of both spreadsheets and precise graphics make them appear objective (Kennedy et al, 2016a), particularly for non-technical newcomers.
 The "Asking Questions" activity illustrates one way to situate data and visualizations.
 Instead of trying to "find stories", the position of asking questions helps model for learners a process of inquiry and exploration where meaning is not something to be "found" hidden in the dataset, but rather produced through an iterative process of investigation that involves many bits of information that are not included inside of the dataset itself.
-And encouraging many types of questions, including questions about trust in sources, missing data, and data formatting, helps learners start to connect the data back to the institutional and historical context where it was collected, emphasizing that those things also matter deeply to any meaning that come from patterns observed in the data.
+And encouraging many types of questions, including questions about trust in sources, missing data, and data formatting, helps learners start to connect the data back to the institutional and historical context where it was collected, emphasizing that those things also matter deeply to any meaning that comes from patterns observed in the data.
 The fact that learners use visualizations to ask those questions matters as well - this demonstrates the value of visualization not as the definitive, objective word on a subject, but rather as a helpful exploratory step in a process of building meaning.

 ConvinceMe functions in a similar way to draw connections back to situated human experience, and grounds data visualization in acts of communication between different types of stakeholders.
 While much data visualization research focuses on time to task metrics, such as how well an individual can decode the meaning of a particular chart, there is very little research on how data visualizations or data-driven arguments help move groups from different positions and/or different cultures to action (or not).
-If you know that your data visualization needs to move farmers to use less water, then you will make different decisions about what data to highlight and what format to use than if you need to convince restaurant owners.
-ConvinceMe creates a lightweight, bounded playground in which people can try out different standpoints and try to imagine whether a particular data-driven argument would resonate with that standpoint or not.
+If you know that your data visualization needs to move farmers to use less water, then you will make different decisions about what data to highlight and what format to use than if you need to convince parents.
+ConvinceMe creates a lightweight, bounded playground in which people can begin to understand visualization as acts of situated communication.

 Legitimize Affect & Embodiment

-This principle of feminist data visualization derives from the argument by feminist thinkers that experiences that derive from sensation and emotion have been systematically devalued over quantitative methods of knowing (Clough and Halley, 2007).
-Patricia Hill Collins notes in her articulation of Black feminist epistemology, that "Neither emotion nor ethics is subordinated to reason.
-Instead, emotion, ethics and reason are used as interconnected, essential components in assessing knowledge claims.
-(Collins, 2009, p.
-266)" There has been work on the rhetorical function of data visualization in narratives (Hullman & Diakopoulos, 2011), art projects (Viégas and Wattenberg, 2007), and persuasion (Pandey et al, 2014).
+This principle of feminist data visualization derives from the argument by feminist thinkers that experiences that derive from sensation and emotion have been systematically devalued over quantitative methods of knowing.
+Patricia Hill Collins notes in her articulation of Black feminist epistemology, that in an ideal knowledge situation "neither emotion nor ethics is subordinated to reason" (Collins, 2009, p.
+266)" There has been work on the rhetorical function of data visualization in narratives (Hullman & Diakopoulos, 2011) and persuasion (Pandey et al, 2014).
 But the role of emotion in data visualization has been understudied, with the exception of work by Kennedy et al (2016b) and several chapters in this book, including those by Gray, Hill and Simpson.
-All data visualizations have an affective, experiential component which practices like data journalism have begun to leverage for audience engagement.
 In contrast to learning about data which involves abstraction and distance from the subject matter (or from the subjects themselves), how might we acknowledge embodied and affective experiences in the data visualization learning process?
 How might an intimate, emotional connection to data be considered an asset to the analysis, visualization and learning process?